BryceRodgers7/img-classifier-birdplanesuper/README.md

 # Bird/Plane/Superman Image Classifier

 A PyTorch-based image classifier that distinguishes between birds, planes, Superman, and other objects using transfer learning with ResNet50.

 ## Features

-- **Pre-trained ResNet50** backbone with fine-tuned layers
+- **Pre-trained ResNet50** - backbone with fine-tuned layers
-- **Weighted sampling** to handle class imbalance
-- **Class-specific augmentations** (e.g., no vertical flips for birds/planes)
-- **Confidence thresholding** for robust predictions
-- **Comprehensive metrics tracking** (precision, recall, F1 per class)
+- **Optional CLI-args for training** - control training batch size, # of epochs, LR, layer freezing, and more
+- **Data Collection** - download data using a customizable list of search terms for each class
+- **Deduping suite** - tools to automatically detect and remove duplicated data using a variety of strategies
+- **Mislabeled image detection** - per-image loss tracking to identify mislabeled data
+- **Interactive data hygiene application** - facilitates reviewing and resolving the most problematic images
 - **Error analysis** - saves top-10 misclassified images per class per epoch
-- **Mislabeled image detection** - per-image loss tracking to identify problematic training data
+- **Weighted sampling** - to handle class imbalance
+- **Class and set-specific augmentations** - (e.g., no vertical flips for birds/planes, extra jitter on challenge set)
+- **Confidence thresholding** - for robust predictions
+- **Comprehensive metrics tracking** - (precision, recall, F1 per class)
+- **Model Checkpointing** - preserve best models from training sessions and further tune existing models
+- **Temperature calibration** – finds and saves the optimal temperature to rescale logits for accurate probability outputs
+- **Challenge set mode** – oversamples a curated challenge set of difficult examples to improve learning on hard negatives
-- **Standalone classifier** module for easy deployment
+- **Standalone classifier** - module for easy deployment

 ## Project Structure